-Wednesday, Sept 3, 2014: Steamboat Geyser in Yellowstone's Norris Back Basin erupted unexpectedly Wednesday evening.
-Rosa Prasser, a Yellowstone Ranger, witnessed the eruption at 11:00 pm.
+On Wednesday, Sept 3, 2014, Steamboat Geyser in Yellowstone's Norris Back Basin erupted unexpectedly Wednesday evening.
+Rosa Prasser, a Yellowstone ranger, witnessed the eruption at 11:00 pm.

 Steamboat Geyser is the world's tallest geyser and can shoot hot water up to 380 feet in the air.
 This phase of the eruption can last from a few minutes, up to 40 minutes.
-Wednesday, it lasted for several minutes.
+On Wednesday, Sept.
+3, 2014, it lasted for several minutes.
 After the eruption, the geyser will shoot steam for 1-2 days.